porres/pd-else/README.md

 ### Installing ELSE:

-This library runs in Pd Vanilla and do I still need to say it doesn't run in the long dead "Pd Extended"?
-Neither its new (and unfortunately forever outdated) reincarnations "Pd-L2ork/Purr Data".
+This library runs in Pd Vanilla and do I still need to say it doesn't run in the long dead for over a decade "Pd Extended"?
+Neither its new (and unfortunately incompatible) reincarnations "Pd-L2ork/Purr Data".
 Nevertheless, it can run in other forks that are actually compatible to Vanilla and up to date, most notably, ELSE is included in the PlugData fork --> <https://github.com/timothyschoen/PlugData> and you don't need to install it there.

 ELSE comes mostly as a set of separate binaries and abstractions, which work if you just add the '**else**' folder to the path via "**Preferences --> Path**" or via **[declare -path else]**.
 Nonetheless, you must also load ELSE as a library via "**Preferences --> Startup**" or with **[declare -lib else]**.